c4pt000/Aqua-Term/README.md

 <br> cp smem /usr/bin/ </br>

+# adjust .bashrc using bashrc to wrap terminal to parrotOS sec theme + cool-retro-term theme + secure functions
 # with cool-retro-term installed   (where USER is your username with 'whomai')
 <br> cp bashrc /root/.bashrc </br>
 <br> and or </br>